2023 Fellowship applications are now OPEN and close 8 July 2022.

 Carclew Fellowships offer financial support to young emerging cultural and creative artists and arts workers, for:

 - Exploring new art form practice, methods and techniques

-- Research towards creative development
+- Research towards creative and/or cultural development

 - Performing arts

 - Written word